1 dead, 2 injured in 3-vehicle crash in Northeast Austin

 One patient has serious, potentially life-threatening injuries and the other has potentially serious injuries.

 Police are on scene investigating what led to the crash.
-Expect road closures in the area.
-Drivers should avoid the area if you can.
+There may be road closures or delays in the area.